 When you hire a Tampa employment attorney instead of opting to represent yourself, you’ll have an experienced and knowledgeable legal professional at your beck and call to answer your questions and quell your concerns.
 You won’t have to worry about missing an important filing deadline or proving your case in front of a judge and jury.
 Your skilled employment attorney will take care of virtually every aspect of your case for you.
-At Florin Gray Bouzas Owens, we work hard around the clock for our clients.
+At Florin Gray Bouzas Owens, LLC, we work hard around the clock for our clients.
 We provide standout client support, tailored legal services, and aggressive litigation to obtain the best possible results for your case.

-At Florin Gray Bouzas Owens, we focus our practice on representing a select number of individuals in their workplace claims against their employers.
+At Florin Gray Bouzas Owens, LLC, we focus our practice on representing a select number of individuals in their workplace claims against their employers.
 As Florida employment litigators, we represent workers—not corporations—in claims of discrimination, harassment, retaliation, and wage and hour/overtime matters.
 We also believe that, in many situations, the best mechanism for protecting the rights of employees is through class actions and collective actions.
 That is why we thoroughly analyze every potential case before we start the litigation process.

 Tampa Bay Trial Attorneys

-At Florin Gray Bouzas Owens, we are committed to being passionate advocates for our clients, while aggressively litigating matters with integrity.
+At Florin Gray Bouzas Owens, LLC, we are committed to being passionate advocates for our clients, while aggressively litigating matters with integrity.
 We understand that filing a lawsuit against an employer, sometimes a large corporation, can be intimidating, so we actively and compassionately counsel our clients throughout the litigation process and trial.